-Furthermore, we will not enter into arrangements that could have a negative effect on the Group's reputation, brand, corporate and social responsibilities, or relationships with stakeholders such as HMRC and OFGEM.
+Furthermore, we will not enter into arrangements that we believe would have a negative effect on the Group's reputation, brand, corporate and social responsibilities, or relationships with stakeholders such as UK and US regulatory authorities (including HMRC, OFGEM, IRS, FERC and US state regulators).

 We take a conservative approach to tax risk.
 However, there is no prescriptive or pre-defined limit to the amount of acceptable tax risk.
 We act with openness and honesty when engaging with relevant tax authorities and seek to work with tax authorities on a real-time basis.
 We prefer to seek clarity through timely discussion and prompt disclosure of all relevant information, so we can reach an accurate assessment of the tax implications of our activities.

 We engage proactively in developments of external tax policy and engage with relevant bodies where appropriate.